 When it comes to weight loss and weight gain myths, it can be difficult to split fact from fiction.
 You will only really gain weight if you are eating more calories than you are burning in a day.
 Therefore, protein bars will only make you gain weight if they are taking your daily caloric intake over the limit.

-However, it is certainly possible that eating protein bars could make you gain weight without realising because you don't realise just how many calories they contain.
+However, it is certainly possible that eating protein bars could make you gain weight because you don't realise just how many calories they contain.
 Always check the label when buying a new protein bar to check not only how many calories it contains, but also how much sugar.
-What you thought was just an innocent, healthy snack could be taking your daily calorie intake over the top!
+What you thought was just an innocent, healthy snack could easily contain over 300 calories.

 What is the best protein bar?